trychlos/pwix-tabular/README.md

     The title of the 'Edit' button.

-    Can be a function which will be called with the row object, and must return the title to be attached to the 'Edit' button.

     Defaults to 'Edit the "%s" object'.

 - `tabular.infoButtonEnabled`

     Whether the 'Information' button must be enabled, with a truethy or falsy value.

-    Can be a function which will be called with the row object, and must return true|false to enable the 'Information' button.

     Defaults to `true` (enabled).

 - `tabular.infoButtonTitle`

     The title of the 'Information' button.

-    Can be a function which will be called with the row object, and must return the title to be attached to the 'Information' button.

     Defaults to 'Informations about the "%s" object'.